IMCI-PLUS/.github/profile/README.md

 ### Implementation Research (IR) - Phase 1 data

-- IMCI-PLUS-IR-ODK_forms: XLSForms for phase 1
+- IMCI-PLUS-IR-ODK_forms: ODK XLSForms for IR phase 1
 - IMCI-PLUS-IR_monitoring: R code for a dashboard for monitoring the collection of quantitative data
 - IMCI-PLUS-IR_analysis: R code for analysing facility assessments and observations